rust-lang/rust/text/0000-windows-subsystem.md

 # Summary
 [summary]: #summary

-Rust programs compiled for windows will always flash up a console window on startup.
+Rust programs compiled for windows will always allocate a console window on startup.
 This behavior is controlled via the `SUBSYSTEM` parameter passed to the linker, and so *can* be overridden with specific compiler flags.
 However, doing so will bypass the rust-specific initialization code in `libstd`, as when using